stridouille/ControlN7Visuals/README.md

 1. Open new project

-Open Unity Hub and click on "New project" and choose "3D (Built-in Render Pipeline)" template, then click on "Create project".
+Open Unity Hub and click on "New project" and choose "3D (Built-in Render Pipeline)" template, choose fitting name for your project and click on "Create project".

 ![New project selection window](doc/img/new_project.png)